ngless-toolkit/ngless/docs/sources/stdlib.md

 ## Parallel module

 This module allows you to run several parallel computations.

-It provides two
+**Important**: when you use this module, you will often need to _run the NGLess command multiple times_ (one for each sample).
+These can be run in parallel (and even on different compute nodes on an HPC cluster).

-functions: `lock1` and `collect`.
+The module provides two functions: `lock1` and `collect`.

 `lock1 :: [string] -> string` takes a list of strings and returns a single element.
 It uses the filesystem to obtain a lock file so that if multiple processes are running at once, each one will return a different element.
-Ngless also marks results as *finished* once you have run a script to completion.
+NGLess also marks results as *finished* once you have run a script to completion.

 The intended usage is that you simply run as many processes as inputs that you